 I personally learned to sail on a Sunfish.
-It is my number 1 recommendation for a starter sailing craft and everything else is a distant 2nd through 5th.
+It is still one of the best sailboats to learn sailing on.
 It is a super simple boat design that is easy and fun to sail and virtually anyone can rig or launch it.

 Sunfish are small, 14 foot sailboats with a lateen rig that only has a main sail.
 They are sometimes referred to as board boats.
 They have a flat deck you sit on top of.
 These are common at beach resorts around the world so almost everyone has seen one at one point or another.

 They are extremely simple to rig.
 You put the mast through the sail/booms and into the hull.
 There is one halyard to raise the sail.
 They have one sheet to control the sail.
 Racers have figured out ways to rig more controls but chances are, any boat you buy used won’t have them.
 2 adults can easily fit on a Sunfish for sailing around.

 Sunfish are very forgiving and easy to sail.
 The square sided hard chined hull makes them feel stable in the water even in a lot of wind.
 If you do capsize they are easy to upright and self bailing.